 If someone dies leaving a valid Will, a probate application is not necessarily a foregone conclusion.

 Many people can avoid the necessity for probate if they structure their affairs so that their assets are held ‘jointly’ with their spouse or partner.
-For example, if a husband dies (survived by his wife), and his bank accounts, motor vehicles and real property are held in joint names (as ‘joint tenants’), probate will not be required.
+For example, if a husband dies (survived by his wife), and all his assets such as his bank accounts, motor vehicles and real property are held in joint names (as ‘joint tenants’), probate will not be required.

 Click here to find out more about when a grant of probate may be required.